Rutherford County, Tennessee juvenile arrest and incarceration scandal: Operations and procedures

 During the following years, the juvenile court's sole presiding judge and local authorities colluded in the arrest and incarceration of hundreds of children, some as young as seven years old, on various misdemeanor charges, including schoolyard fights, truancy and cursing.
 At Judge Davenport's instruction, all arrested children were to be jailed immediately in the detention center, pending adjudication and assessment.

-Research by Nashville Public Radio and ProPublica found the Rutherford County juvenile incarcerations to be far out of the norm for juvenile arrests, nationally, and further discovered that the county authorities had charged some of the children under non-existent laws, as directed by Judge Davenport.
+Research by Nashville Public Radio and ProPublica found the Rutherford County juvenile incarcerations to be far out of the national norm for juvenile arrests, and further discovered that the county authorities had charged some of the children under non-existent laws, as directed by Judge Davenport.
 The researchers found that, among Tennessee children referred to juvenile court, the statewide rate of incarceration was 5%, but in Rutherford County it was 48%.

 Once delivered to the jail by law enforcement officers, the children were evaluated through a filter system designed by Davenport and implemented by Rutherford County Juvenile Detention Center Director Lynn Duke, in 2008, to determine the level of risk they were thus deemed to pose, and the level of restraint and duration of confinement for the child to be subjected to.
 Decisions were reportedly made with undefined and arbitrary criteria, rather than the precise categories specified in Tennessee law.
 In particular, racial minority children were disproportionately among those jailed, the researchers found.

 Cases resulting in class action lawsuits

 In 2016, 11 African-American elementary school children in Rutherford County, ranging in age from 8 to 12, were detained or jailed, or both, after allegedly witnessing a fight between a 5-year-old and a 6-year-old.
 Some of the children were alleged to have been guilty by being present at the fight, and were alleged by authorities to be guilty of "criminal responsibility for conduct of another" — a non-existent law.
 To settle a lawsuit in 2017, Rutherford County agreed to $397,500 in payments to the 11 children, and the officer who signed the charges was briefly suspended, while other officers involved received 1-day suspensions or reprimands.

 Also in 2016, a 15-year-old was placed in solitary confinement for 5 days with only a mattress and toilet.
 The family filed a complaint against the Rutherford County Juvenile Detention Center, with support from the ACLU.
-Judge Davenport responded by issuing a order suspending the use of solitary confinement, in the juvenile jail, temporarily.
+Judge Davenport responded by issuing an order suspending the use of solitary confinement, in the juvenile jail, temporarily.
 Another child was jailed four days while denied his psychiatric medication, and Judge Davenport ordered a developmentally disabled child into indefinite solitary confinement.

 Class action federal lawsuits resulted, and though not admitting fault, the county accepted a ban on any further solitary confinement of children in its custody.

 In May 2017, a federal court ordered Rutherford County to stop using their "filter" system, noting that it "departs drastically" from ordinary juvenile detention standards.
 The court wrote that the "illegal detention" is causing "irreparable harm every day" to children in the jurisdiction.